cryptoinhero/zurbank/src/zurbank/doc/configuration.md

 ## Optional settings

-To run and use Omni Core, no explicit configuration is necessary.
+To run and use ZURBank, no explicit configuration is necessary.

 More information about the general configuration and Bitcoin Core specific options are available in the [Bitcoin wiki](https://en.zurcoin.it/wiki/Running_Bitcoin).